frappe/drive/README.md

 Note:

-Feel free to expore the files within devcontainer-example and make changes to the same, be that exposing DB ports or mount desired additonal volumes.
+Feel free to explore the files within devcontainer-example and make changes to the same, be that exposing DB ports or mount desired additional volumes.

 ```shell
 cp -R devcontainer-example .devcontainer
 ```

-### Step 3: Copy example vscode config for devcontainer from development/vscode-example to development/.vscode.
+### Step 3: Copy example VS Code config for devcontainer from development/vscode-example to development/.vscode.

-This will setup basic configuration for debugging.
+This will set up basic configuration for debugging.

 ```shell
 cp -R development/vscode-example development/.vscode